jrengdahl/bmomp/README.md

 non-preemptive threading system.

 I've been going through Tim Mattson's OpenMP tutorial (https://www.openmp.org/resources/tutorials-articles).
-As I study each example I implement the support for it in libgomp.cpp and create a test (omp<n>.cpp).
+As I study each example I implement the support for it in libgomp.cpp and create a test (omp\<n\>.cpp).

+And no, I don't know what I'm doing.
+Like I said, I'm learning OpenMP from the tutorial as I develop the implementaion.
+This actually seems like a good way to learn it thoroughly.